 Another thing to look out for is the way that clients are recruited.
 When talking to an intake professional, you should never feel like money is the motive.
 You should feel comfortable getting answers to questions about specific treatment options and what you can expect from treatment.
 If a program sounds too good to be true, it likely is.

 Ocean Hills Recovery Inc. has been in business for over a decade and is CARF accredited.
-Our 73 percent success rate is testament to our commitment to recovery.
+Our success rate is a testament to our commitment to recovery.
 Our staff includes psychiatrists and licensed psychologists, and we are committed to following the accepted best practices of addiction recovery programs.